 When to head there:

 There are two trains which run along this route every day, one at 3:30pm and one at 7:30pm.
-We opted to watch the 3:30 train for the daylight and photo taking opportunities.
-Aim to be at the train street around 3pm in order to make sure you are there in plenty time and have found a safe spot to watch.
-The train comes from the south so you know which way to keep an eye out!
+We opted to watch the 3:30pm train for the daylight and photo taking opportunities.
+Aim to be at the train street around 3pm in order to make sure you are there in plenty time and find a safe spot to watch from.
+The train comes from the South so you know which way to keep an eye out!

 Hopefully it goes without saying that these are legit trains, and not to be messed with.
-They will not and can not stop if you overstay your time on the tracks.
-It’s never going to be worth the photo so don’t be silly.
-Find a spot at the side of the track and let it pass by without putting anyone in danger.
+They will not and CANNOT stop if you overstay your time on the tracks.
+It’s never going to be worth the photo, so don’t be silly.
+Find a spot at the side of the track and let it pass by without putting anyone in danger (don’t do like some silly tourists we saw and stand in the middle of the track for as long as possible).

 Next up for us on the train hunt will be the train market street in Bangkok.
 Any other interesting places to see how life has grown around train tracks?!
 Let us know in the comments!